 - Describe, contextualise and explain nature-based solutions to technical and non-technical audiences,

-- Quantify benefits from an economic, social and environmental standpoint,
+- Assess benefits from an economic, social and environmental standpoint,

 - Recognise best practice and identify current limitations of nature-based solutions,

-- Identify trade-offs of key nature based solutions examples.
+- Identify trade-offs of nature-based solutions in different contexts,

 - Principles of ecological engineering and NbS context,